|Nutritional Guidelines (per serving)|

-This makes it a rather magical sauce indeed, since most of the time you make a sauce, you have to make a roux, and so your guests will be astonished to see you whip up a sauce that holds together without having to go through the old flour-and-butter routine.
+This makes it a rather magical sauce indeed, since most of the time you make a sauce, you have to make a roux, and so your guests will be astonished to see you whip up a sauce that holds together without having to go through the old flour-and-butter routine of making a roux.

-This Gorgonzola sauce is best made with aged Gorgonzola, which is drier and more crumbly, and a great deal more flavorful than the younger kind, because its flavors intensify as it ages.
+This Gorgonzola sauce is best made with aged Gorgonzola, which is drier, more crumbly, and a great deal more flavorful than the younger kind because its flavors intensify as it ages.

 - 2 cups heavy cream

 - 4 ounces crumbly Gorgonzola cheese

 - Kosher salt and black pepper (to taste)

 - Grated nutmeg (to taste)

 In a large sauté pan, heat the cream, wine, and stock over medium-high heat until it starts to bubble.
 Lower heat and simmer gently for 15 to 20 minutes or until the liquid has reduced by about one third.

 Add the Gorgonzola and Parmesan and stir until the Gorgonzola has melted and the cheeses are fully blended.
 Adjust consistency with additional cream if necessary.